DigitalState/Camunda-Spock-Testing/BasicExample/README.md

 # Notes about Spock

 1. Splitting up a `then:` block with `and:` does not impose any ordering, as `and:` is only meant for documentation purposes and doesn’t carry any semantics.
+1. Spock does not provide auto-support for deep stubs/mocks, meaning that when method chaining is used in scripts.
+See the [End-to-End start_event.js unit test](https://github.com/DigitalState/Camunda-Spock-Testing/blob/master/End-to-End/src/test/groovy/end-to-end/EndToEndNashornSpec.groovy#L188-L199) example for how to manage method chain Mocks/Stubs.